PRESS RELEASE FOR 20TH ANNIVERSARY CELEBRATION OF THE MANDELA MAGDALENE SCHOLARSHIPS AND ARCHAEOLOGY IN THE NEW MILLENNIUM On Saturday 24th October

 Magdalene is keen to encourage young people with the academic potential to succeed at Cambridge to apply here, regardless of their background.
 With this in mind, we run events throughout the year.

-There will be College Tours throughout the day led by current Magdalene students.
-The Admissions Tutor, the Admissions staff and current Magdalene students will be available to talk with visitors.
+There will be college tours throughout each day led by current Magdalene students.
+The Admissions Tutors, staff and current Magdalene students will be available to talk with visitors.
 You are welcome to visit at any time during the day.
-There will be subject specific sessions at various times, mostly involving those who lead and teach the subject within the College, see links below.
+There will be subject specific sessions at various times, mostly involving those who lead and teach the subject within the College.

 The Pepys Library is unique: a magnificent collection of 3,000 books and manuscripts put together by Samuel Pepys (1633-1703) and bequeathed at his death to Magdalene College, where he had been a student.
 The volumes, still preserved in the original glazed bookcases or ‘presses’ which were designed in 1666 by Pepys himself, provide a world-famous resource for scholars and researchers.
 Samuel Pepys’s brilliantly witty, observant and illuminating Diary is among the treasures of his Library.